ISCHEMIC STROKE / ACUTE THERAPY

 The chances for recovery depend on many controllable and uncontrollable prognostic factors

-- early recanalization and reperfusion are crucial for a good outcome
+- early recanalization and reperfusion are crucial for achieving a favorable outcome

-- patients who recanalize are up to 13 times more likely to be independent at 3 months [Smith,2004]
+- patients who recanalize are up to 13 times more likely to regain their independence at the 3 months [Smith,2004]

-- mechanical thrombectomy (MT) has the highest recanalization potential
+- among various recanalization techniques, mechanical thrombectomy (MT) has the highest recanalization potential

-- recanalization, however, does not always result in clinical improvement due to:
+- however, recanalization does not always guarantee clinical improvement due to:

 - distal embolization (16%) [Janjua, 2008]